mahlas-network/mahlas-network.github.io/parts/uncategorized/Guide-howToStartNewMahlas.md

 # Description

 Every Mahlas is a different feeling/algorithm/way to communicate which should explained in its Whitepaper upon creation.
 A Whitepaper is similar to a DNA.
 Some Mahlas's could be similar to each other but just based on different localities.
-* Any Mahlas can have a speed of change which will define how they might change in time.
-* Creators interact and effect a Mahlas with every task they do or decision they make.
+Creators interact and effect a Mahlas with every task they do or decision they make.
-* Every decision of a Mahlas could have chance factors included.

 # White Paper